jackbrewer/css-plus-vendor-prefixes.tmbundle/README.md

 ---

-I have intentionally left these triggers out of my main CSS bundle.
-My reason being that if and when (hopefully) browser prefixes become obsolete, this bundle can be easily deleted.
+These triggers have intentionally been left out of the [CSS+ bundle](https://github.com/jackbrewer/css-plus.tmbundle).
+The reason being that if and when (hopefully) browser prefixes become obsolete, this bundle can be easily deleted.

 Enjoy!